psollberger/DeriSock/README.source.md

 snippet: readme-connect-disconnect

+To use a proxy, you can assign an `IWebProxy` instance to the default `ITextMessageClient` implementation (`TextMessageMessageWebSocketClient`) and pass it to the `DeribitClient` constructor.

+snippet: readme-webproxy

 The various methods are organized in categories (Authentication, Supporting, Market Data, ...) and scopes (Private, Public).

 **Example:** Calling `GetOrderBook` from the `Public` scope.